Women in Preservation: How the West Side Soldiers’ Aid Society Paved the Way for the Milwaukee VA Soldiers Home

 Additional reporting by Patricia Lynch, Genell Scheurell, and Beth Duris

-The West Side Soldiers' Aid Society is still in operation today, and has raised $19,700 for veteran/VA patient projects and volunteered countless hours at VA activities.
-Visit the website to learn more their history and check out their forthcoming book, Milwaukee's Soldiers Home: A National Historic Landmark.
+The West Side Soldiers' Aid Society is still in operation today, and has raised thousands of dollars for veteran/VA patient projects and volunteered countless hours at VA activities.
+Visit the website to learn more their history and check out their book, Milwaukee's Soldiers Home: A National Historic Landmark.